-The age of stress: Science and the search for stabilityApril 11th, 2013 in Psychology & Psychiatry /
+The age of stress: Science and the search for stabilityApril 11, 2013 in Medicine & Health / Psychology & Psychiatry

 Today, many people consider stress to be part of life, yet most of us have little understanding of what the concept means or where it comes from.
 In his new book The Age of Stress, University of Exeter historian Professor Mark Jackson explores the history of scientific studies of stress and how stress became a buzzword of the modern world.

 The book reveals how the science of stress and our experiences of stressful life events have both been shaped by a wide range of socio-political and cultural, as well as biological, factors.
 The book provides a history of changing understandings of stress since the late nineteenth century and an outline of its ever-widening application in the diagnosis of problems of individual disease, workloads, social change and international relations.